 The destituent power

 In the revolt, the dismantling of the city, the pavements and urban infrastructure are not alien to the experience of what is at once a rite, a meeting and a celebration of the recognition of a variegated us.
-In this last decade, the revolts have updated the signs of social struggle with new repertoires and imaginaries, some of which may be allusions to the local idiosyncrasy that could be unintelligible to foreigners as well as references to a radical pop cosmopolitanism.
+In this last decade, the revolts have updated the signs of social struggle with new repertoires and imaginaries, some of which may be allusions to local idiosyncrasies that could be unintelligible to foreigners, as well as references to a radical pop cosmopolitanism.
 To illustrate this, I would like to dwell on a couple of images.
-First, “Aunt Pikachu”, a working-class woman whose youngest son mistakenly spent $700 on AliExpress, including an inflatable Pikachu costume.
-They resold everything except the costume, thinking of keeping it for the Halloween party that is consumed and celebrated with great intensity in Chile.
-But it wasn’t Halloween that arrived, it was the revolt and she decided to join one of the first marches dancing dressed as Pikachu with a pink rose and a presidential band, an image that became viral.
+First, “Aunt Pikachu”, a working class woman whose youngest son mistakenly spent $700 on AliExpress, including the purchase of an inflatable Pikachu costume.
+They resold everything except the costume, with the idea of keeping it for one of the Halloween parties that are celebrated with great intensity in Chile.
+But it wasn’t Halloween that arrived, it was the revolt, and the woman decided to join one of the first marches dancing while dressed as Pikachu with a pink rose and a presidential band, an image that went viral.
 The chant “Dance, Pikachu, dance” became an emblem and part of the mythology of the revolt.
-A second image is that of the Negro Matapacos, a dog that lived through the student protests of 2011 and after his death became an icon of the street protest.
-His image with the red scarf around his neck is one of the most recognised symbols of the revolt in Chile, something like a mixed, anti-fascist and multi-species announcement of the ongoing process.
-An iconic image that was soon replicated in other latitudes, even amidst the clamour of the anti-racist revolt against police brutality in the United States.
+A second image is that of the Negro Matapacos, a dog who lived through the student protests of 2011 then, and after his death, became an icon of the street protest.
+His image with the red scarf around his neck is one of the most recognised symbols of the revolt in Chile, something like a mixed, → anti-fascist and multi-species announcement of an ongoing process.
+An iconic image that was soon replicated in other latitudes, even amidst the clamour of the BLM anti-racist protests against police brutality in the United States.
 This is how it became an internationalist emblem of revolt in neoliberal societies.
-In a similar way, an inescapable image was the performance "Un violador en tu camino" ("A rapist in your path”) by the collective LasTesis (who are currently being sued and harassed by the police in Chile).
-This common dance and cry against the “violence you don’t see” was a revolt within the revolt returning the intensity of the first days as it marked its own rhythm and a new regime of visibility.
-A feminist collective spell against impunity and police violence that reverberated in the bodies and languages of women from different territories as a spontaneous contagion of international solidarity that activated in each place its own layers of contestation.
+In a similar way, an inescapable image was the performance Un violador en tu camino (“A rapist in your path”) by the collective LasTesis (who are currently being sued and harassed by the police in Chile).
+This common dance and cry against the “violence you don’t see” was a revolt within the revolt, returning to the intensity of the first days as it marked its own rhythm and a new regime of visibility.
+A feminist collective spell against police impunity and violence reverberated in the bodies and languages of women from different territories as a spontaneous contagion of international → solidarity that activated in each place its own layers of contestation.

 The revolt provokes the radical alteration of space-time and is thus a rupture, but also a return.
 It is the acceleration of a shared intensity that twists an order.
 In this case, the order of neoliberal normality from which a destituent desire emerged.
-But the very possibility of this untimely exception could not be understood without its legacies, without recognising the remains, the collective desires, the memory of struggle, of rage, of unrest and of all the forms of organization sustained in previous times and that return to burst in as present and future.
+But the very possibility of this untimely exception could not be understood without its legacies, without recognising the remains, the collective desires, the memory of struggle, of rage, of unrest and of all the forms of organisation sustained in previous times and that return to burst in as present and future.